 Your doctor or nurse will examine you and possibly arrange some other tests and investigations.

-The types of questions that your doctor or specialist nurse is likely to ask about your pain may include
+These are the types of questions that your doctor or specialist nurse might ask you.

 - On a scale of 0 to 10, how much does your pain hurt?

 - Does anything that you do help to lessen the pain?
-For example changing position, applying heat or cold?
+For example, changing position, or applying heat or cold?

-- What does the pain feel like, such as stabbing, tingling, aching, burning, throbbing, cramping or shooting?
+- What does the pain feel like?
+For example, stabbing, tingling, aching, burning, throbbing, cramping or shooting?

-- If you have had treatment such as chemotherapy or radiotherapy has the pain got worse or better?
+- If you’ve had treatment such as chemotherapy or radiotherapy, has the pain got worse or better?